 - 2 cloves garlic minced

-- 3 cups corn fresh / frozen
+- 3 cups corn fresh/frozen

-- 2 cups Lima beans frozen / thawed
+- 2 cups lima beans frozen/thawed

 - 1 red bell pepper diced